-The "Carbon Performance Improvement Initiative” (CPI2) is an initiative of retailers and brands aiming to be front runners in climate protection.
-CPI2 offers a unique, action driven and powerful approach to reduce the carbon footprint of products.
-It supports manufacturers to use energy more efficiently.
+The "Carbon Performance Improvement Initiative” (CPI2) is an initiative of retailers and brands aiming to be front runners in environmental protection.
+CPI2 offers a unique, action driven and powerful approach to reduce the environmental impact of products.
+It supports manufacturers by practical and concrete advice.

 Three simple facts:

-1. Leverage to reduce carbon emissions for a retailer is in the supply chain
+1. Leverage to reduce environmental impact for a retailer is in the supply chain

-2. Many factories face increasing energy prices and require support
+2. Many factories face increasing costs as well as regulations and require support

 3. Supply chains are complex - a scalable, professional management tool is needed

-With CPI2, retailers and factories have access to a tool that allows efficiency improvements on a global scale for the first time.
-Combining a systematic analysis with an online approach and a focus on guidance, CPI2 has the power to become a worldwide standard in carbon reduction.
+With CPI2, retailers and factories have access to a tool that allows environmental improvements on a global scale for the first time.
+Combining a systematic analysis with an online approach and a focus on guidance, CPI2 has the power to become a worldwide standard in environmental protection.